How to merge subtitles with any video permanently (6 ways)

-Some devices, like, for example, Sony PlayStation 3, 4 and 5, or some TV's don't support SRT subtitle files.
-So if you want to play a video or movie with subtitles, you'll need to hardcode the SRT subtitle file into a video file.
+Some devices, like the Sony PlayStation 3, 4, and 5, and some TVs don't support SRT subtitle files.
+If you want to play a video or movie with subtitles on devices that don't support the SRT subtitle format, you must hardcode the SRT subtitle file into the video file.

-1. Make sure that the subtitle file is in the same folder as the video file.
+1. Make sure the subtitle file is in the same folder as the video file.

-2. Make sure that the subtitle file has the same filename as the video file.
+2. Make sure the subtitle file has the same filename as the video file (e.g., Movie.mp4 and Movie.srt).

 3. Open MKVToolNix (mkvtoolnix-gui.exe or mkvtoolnix-gui).

-4. Click on the + Add source files button at the bottom of MKVToolNix.
+4. Click on + Add source files at the bottom of MKVToolNix.

 MKVToolNix Add source files button

-5. In this window, you go to the location on your computer where the subtitle file and video file are.
+5. In the next window, you go to the location on your computer where the video and subtitle files are.

-6. Select the subtitle file and video file.
+6. Select the video file and subtitle file.

 MKVToolNix Add media files window

-8. At Destination file located at the bottom, you can see and change the location on your computer where MKVToolNix will save the new video file.
+8. At Destination file located at the bottom of MKVToolNix, you can see and change the location on your computer where MKVToolNix will save the new video file.

 MKVToolNix Destination file section

-9. When you're ready, you click on the Start multiplexing button at the bottom.
+9. Click on Start multiplexing at the bottom of MKVToolNix.

 MKVToolNix Start multiplexing button